HIV vs. AIDS: What is the difference?

 HIV may be transmitted in a number of ways such as through unprotected sex and during childbirth.

-HIV is transmitted between humans through the exchange of bodily fluids.
-It can spread via:
+HIV-1 is transmitted between humans through the exchange of bodily fluids.

-- Pregnancy or childbirth: A mother who is infected with HIV, or who has developed AIDS, may pass the virus to her child during pregnancy, childbirth, or even through breastfeeding.
+- Pregnancy or childbirth: A mother who has the HIV virus, or who has developed AIDS, may pass the virus to her child during pregnancy, childbirth, or even through breast-feeding.

 Symptoms of HIV and AIDS

-The symptoms of HIV vary widely and depend on both the individual and the stage of the disease.
+The symptoms of HIV vary widely.
+They depend on the individual, management of the virus, and the stage of the condition.

 Acute stage symptoms